stefanhaustein/typo/README.md

 ## Tree building

-[CasDemo.java](src/main/java/org/kobjects/expressionparser/demo/cas/CasDemo.java) shows how to builds a tree from the input.
-It's also able to do simplifications and to compute the symbolic derivative.
+[TreeBuilder.java](src/main/java/org/kobjects/expressionparser/demo/cas/TreeBuilder.java) shows how to builds a tree from the input.
+The corresponding [demo app](src/main/java/org/kobjects/expressionparser/demo/cas/) is able to do simplifications and to compute the symbolic derivative.
 An extended tokenizer translates superscript digits.

 ```
 Input?  derive(1/x, x)